 Applying deep learning to distinguish drivers from passengers using sensor data

 Sentiance provides a cutting-edge driving behaviour scoring technology.
-Based on sensor data collected from the user’s mobile phone we compute scores characterising smooth driving, anticipative behavior, compliance with speed limits and focused driving.
+Based on sensor data collected from the user’s mobile phone we compute scores characterizing smooth driving, anticipative behavior, compliance with speed limits and focused driving.
 However, not every car trip should be aggregated into the user profile.
-Being a passenger of a reckless taxi driver shouldn’t penalise your driving profile.
-In this blog post we will describe an approach to detect whether a person in a car is the driver or a passenger using solely the low-level sensor data.
+Being a passenger of a reckless taxi driver shouldn’t penalize your driving profile.
+In this blog post, we will describe an approach to detect whether a person in a car is the driver or a passenger using solely the low-level sensor data.

 Figure 1: from the sensor data collected on a mobile phone present a car, we derive the longitudinal and lateral acceleration of the car as well as its yaw.

 Different driving styles result in different signals, and an efficient encoding thereof will yield features that can differentiate between drivers.
 One could choose to manually engineer features, taking for instance signal statistics or wavelet coefficients.

 While such an approach has proven useful in speech or music processing, where we intuitively know that features such as modulation frequency convey information about the sound object, nobody knows what features are important when characterizing driving behavior.